John Lane (publisher)

-John Lane (14 March 1854 – 2 February 1925) was a British publisher who co-founded The Bodley Head with Charles Elkin Mathews.He published the Yellow Book newspaper.
+John Lane (14 March 1854 – 2 February 1925) was a British publisher who co-founded The Bodley Head with Charles Elkin Mathews.
+He published the Yellow Book literary magazine.
 He established a New York branch of his publishing business and married American author Anna Eichberg King.

 Career

 John Lane was born into a farming family in West Putford, Devon on 14 March 1854.
 He moved to London in his teens.
 While working as a clerk at the Railway Clearing House, he acquired knowledge as an autodidact.

 After entering the London book trade, in 1887 he became co-founder with Elkin Mathews of The Bodley Head which originally was a bookshop dealing in antiquarian books.
 In 1894, still operating under the name of The Bodley Head, they began to publish books.
 Mathews left shortly afterwards and began to publish on his own as Elkin Mathews Ltd. and "returned to a great concentration on bookselling".

 Lane continued to publish as The Bodley Head and under the name John Lane.
 He is mainly associated with publishing controversial and audacious texts, especially for a small, sophisticated audience.
 Examples are the periodical The Yellow Book (1894–1897) and Lane's Keynotes Series, which included contentious material such as Grant Allen's novel The Woman Who Did (1895), Victoria Crosse's immediate reaction to it, the novel The Woman Who Didn't (1895), and H. G. Wells's novel about his affair with Amber Reeves, The New Machiavelli (1911).